Mathématique: Chapter 1

 “Explains why I haven’t seen you around, I guess.”

-“Mmm,” Rush said noncommittally, managing to set his glass of water on the floor without spilling it.
+“Mmm.”
+Rush set his glass of water on the floor without spilling any of it.
 Young’s earlier statement about “Mitchell” going to get a “doctor” finally made its way into his consciousness and stuck there.
 “I don’t need a doctor.”

 “Pretty sure you might,” Young said.

-Rush couldn’t argue that statement from any position of strength, so, instead, he made a disdainful circular hand gesture and shut his eyes again.
+Rush couldn’t argue that statement from any position of strength, so, instead, he opened a hand, looked to the ceiling, and shut his eyes.

-He thought of his apartment, hot and clean and barren, occupied for months, but never really occupied at all.
-It had never been this hot in San Francisco or Oxford or Glasgow.
+He thought of his apartment, hot and clean and barren.
+It’d never been this hot in San Francisco or Oxford or Glasgow.
 He wasn’t acclimated to this.
-There were too few clouds in this merciless place—farther from the sea than he had ever been in his life.
+There were too few clouds in this mountain desert.
+He was farther from the sea than he’d ever been in his life.

 “Hey.”

-Vaguely, the fall came to him—losing his grip on the wooden doorframe along with everything else as he’d crossed an asymptote of some kind.
+Vaguely, the fall came to him—losing his grip on the wood of the doorframe along with everything else as he’d crossed an asymptote of awareness.

-It had been days since he’d reliably slept.
-Days since he’d reliably eaten.
+It’d been days since he’d slept.
+Days since he’d eaten.
 The math though—the math he’d been doing the entire time, each chevron keyed to a different cryprographic method in a sweeping test of intellectual capacity set by a people long dead.
-In a haze of insight, he recalled that he’d gotten number four sometime—sometime yesterday or today, maybe that morning, early—it had been dark outside when he’d switched his block cypher to a stream cypher and his symmetric key algorithm had practically written itself, opening to him, as it should, because nothing could withstand his mind, not even himself, and he’d collapsed there on his floor and, when he’d woken, things had seemed much less clear than they did here in the cool, air-conditioned disarray of Colonel Young’s apartment.
+In a haze of insight, he recalled he’d gotten number four (he’d fuckin’ sheared it apart) yesterday or today, maybe that morning, early—it’d been dark outside when he’d switched his block cypher to a stream cypher and his symmetric key algorithm had written itself.

 Hey.”